Business Insider is hiring a senior product manager

 The most successful candidates will have:

-- 7+ years of product management experience in the digital arena with a focus on digital subscription products and audience development
+- 7+ years of product management experience in the digital arena with a focus on digital subscription products and ad tech

-- Experience using CRM, social media and audience development tools and products to attract and grow loyal readers
+- Experience using CRM and audience development tools and products to attract and grow loyal readers

 - Crystal-clear communication skills